nLab

 Who Are We?

 2. We will ask you to leave if what you are doing has little connection with what the rest of the group is doing and if it is interfering with others trying to do their work.
+This is of course unpleasant, since most people who come to contribute do so with honorable intentions.
+To help minimize possible areas of friction, it may help to read writing in the nLab.

 In Practice?